The beginning of a new year--any new beginning, really--feels a bit like stepping off a cliff.

 Every new situation brings a touch of uneasiness.
 Even if we think we've prepared for it, one question looms.

-Will I be able to handle this?
+Will I be able to handle whatever comes?

 Let your heart be glad.